shiv-tech-git/qnotes/README.md

  * unnamed notes

 __Unnamed note__ is just a single line.
 Short thought, command line, path, module name, etc.
-__Named note__ in its turn is a small regular memo.
-Something a little more complicated.
+__Named note__ is omething a little more complicated, with title and body.
 Like snippet of code or config.

 __QNotes__ works in __CRUD__ terminology.
 __C__ - create